 Update your Whereabouts information online via the Anti-Doping Administration and Management System (ADAMS).
 Once you're logged in and have submitted your whereabouts online, you can download the Athlete Central app and make changes to your whereabouts on-the-go.

-Testing pool athletes need to file Whereabouts information before the start of each quarter and regularly update that information if and when plans change.
+Testing pool athletes need to file Whereabouts information by the 15th of the monthpreceding the start of the new quarter and regularly update that information if and when plans change.

 Whereabouts in detail